-The same simulation setup (initial cameras positions and number of pedestrian in the scene) is used to evaluate the 4 different approaches: greedy approach (experiments(1-6), Table 1), split priority and position aware approaches (experiments(10-18), Table 2) and reinforcement learning based approach (experiments(19-24), Table 3).
+The same simulation setup (starting cameras' positions and number of pedestrian in the scene) is used to evaluate the 4 different approaches: greedy approach (experiments(1-6), Tab.
+1), split priority and position aware approaches (experiments(10-18), Tab.
+2) and reinforcement learning based approach (experiments(19-24), Tab.
+3).
 Experiments (7-9) display a single group of 10 pedestrians moving across the map and it is used to show the ability of our approach to track people in the scene.